alarm-redist/fifty-states/analyses/NJ_cd_2000/doc_NJ_cd_2000.md

 Data for ``New Jersey`` comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).

 ## Pre-processing Notes
-We used a helper function to exclude simulated plans containing discontiguous districts
+We used a helper function to exclude simulated plans containing discontiguous districts.

 ## Simulation Notes
 We sample 180,000 districting plans for ``New Jersey`` across 10 independent runs of the SMC algorithm.